benlawraus/pyDALAnvilWorksDev/README.rst

 After ``setup_project.zsh`` is finished::

+    source venv/bin/activate
-    python -m pytest tests
+    python3 -m pytest tests

-will run a test to make sure your test user can log in and out.
+This will run a test to make sure your test user can log in and out.

+Next, create another directory called 'tests_myproject'.
+Place all your pytests in there.
+Why?
+Well, then you can save your pytests directory as a github repo.
+Then if you want a fresh project, you could run the script again, but this time add your pytests directory as a git submodule.

 pyDALAnvilWorks
 ===============